 Institutional Performance Measures

-Contains a large number of online resources related to assessment methodology, examples of assessment systems and plans from other institutions, and sample templates for reporting and analyzing results.
+Examples of assessment methods, plans and reports from other institutions, and templates for reporting and analyzing results.

 Surveys and Other Assessment Data

-Results from surveys conducted by the Office of Institutional Research and Assessment to obtain feedback on student satisfaction; student engagement in academic and co-curricular activities; attitudes towards diversity; alumni perceptions of their time at Carolina; faculty and staff satisfaction with employment at UNC-Chapel Hill; and many other topics.
+Results from surveys conducted by the Office of Institutional Research and Assessment to obtain feedback on student engagement in academic and co-curricular activities, alumni perceptions of the quality of their Carolina education, and many other topics.